danielfett/draft-dpop/main.md

 ## HTTP Message Header Field Names Registration

-This document specifies the following new HTTP header fields, registration of which is requested in the "Permanent Message Header Field Names" registry [@IANA.Headers] defined in [@RFC3864].
+This document specifies the following HTTP header fields, registration of which is requested in the "Permanent Message Header Field Names" registry [@IANA.Headers] defined in [@RFC3864].